Implications of Bilinear R-Parity Violation on Neutrinos and Lightest Neutralino Decay in Split Supersymmetry: Split Supersymmetry and the Higgs Mass

-As we show in eq.~(\ref{gtildeBC}) the gaugino couplings $\tilde g$ and $\tilde g'$ satisfy specific boundary conditions at the Split Supersymmetric scale $\widetilde m$.

-In Fig.~\ref{GTAN4} we plot the ratio of the gaugino couplings to the gauge coupling, weighted by $\sin\beta$ ($\cos\beta$) if we are considering $\tilde g_u$ ($\tilde g_d$), as a function of $\widetilde m$ for $\tan\beta$ and measured at the scale $m_Z$ \cite{Giudice:2004tc}.
-If the SS scale $\widetilde m$ was equal to $m_Z$ there would be no running for the gaugino couplings, and all four ratios would be equal to one, as can be see in both frames in Fig.~\ref{GTAN4}: $\tan\beta=4$ for the left frame, and $\tan\beta=50$ for the right frame.
-As $\widetilde m$ grows, there is more room for the running and the gaugino couplings separate from unity.
-As we saw in the previous section, a Higgs mass compatible with the experimental observation restricts the SS scale to $\widetilde m\lsim 10^6$ GeV, such that the deviation from unity of the ratios in Fig.~\ref{GTAN4} are at most $\sim10\%$, with the largest value obtained for $\tilde g'_d$, and with the deviation equal to a few percents for the other gaugino couplings.

-In Fig.~\ref{GTAN1} we have the same couplings but for the special case $\tan\beta=1$.
+In fig.~\ref{GTAN1} we have the Higgs-higgsino-gaugino couplings for the special case $\tan\beta=1$.
 From eq.~(\ref{gtildeBC}) we see that in this case both couplings $\tilde g$ and both $\tilde g'$ are equal to each other at $\widetilde m$, and since RGE are also the same, the couplings remain equal, as can be seen in the figure.
-From the values $\widetilde m\lsim 10^6$ GeV we also expect in this case deviations of at most $10\%$.
-We remind the reader that the case $\tan\beta=1$ is still feasible as long as we give up gauge unification, and we expect new physics at a high scale between $\widetilde m$ and the Planck scale, when the top quark Yukawa coupling diverges.
+From the values $\widetilde m\lesssim 10^6$ GeV we also expect in this case deviations of at most $10\%$.

-The road to experimentally determine indications of Split Supersymmetry would be roughly as follows.
-First, the four neutralinos should be detected, and their masses measured.
-Using the neutralino decay rates, the structure of the neutralino mass matrix would be determined via the diagonalization matrix elements $N_{ij}$, which define the neutralino couplings.
-At this point, couplings between the Higgs boson, gauginos and higgsinos can be inferred.
-Supersymmetry dictates that they are equal to gauge couplings if the supersymmetry was an exact symmetry.
-Therefore, deviation from this equality (together with non-observation of scalar supersymmetric partners) would be indication of Split Supersymmetry, where the couplings are proportional to the $\tilde g$ couplings, as shown in the above Feynman diagrams.
-Since the effects we would be looking for are at most of $10\%$, this may be a job for the International Linear Collider.